giovanni-da-rumore/Ancient-Asteroids/README.md

 The game's controls are rather simple: one uses the arrow keys to move the ship and presses the spacebar to shoot.
 For menus, one presses P to pause or play the game and M to pause or play it's background music, Kraftwerk's *Europe Endless.*

-> Heard melodies are sweet, but those unheard
+> "Heard melodies are sweet, but those unheard
-Are sweeter; therefore, ye soft pipes, play on;
+Are sweeter; therefore, ye soft pipes, play on;"

 To complete a level, the player must destroy all of the "asteroids" or vases, upon she will be taken to another idyllic scene for more destruction.